open-component-model/ocm/docs/command-plugins.md

    ...
 }
 ```

-The plugin programming interface supports the generation of an extension command directly from a
-cobra command object using the method `NewCLICommand` from the `ppi.clicmd` package.
-Otherwise the `ppi.Command` interface  can be implemented without requiring a cobra command..

 If the code wants to use the config framework, for example to
 - use the OCM library again